Audio glossary

 MIDIShort for „Musical Instrument Digital Interface".
 MIDI is a digital interface for the synchronisation of electronic musical instruments or effect devices.

-MinimoogThe minimoog is an instrument that was invented by physicist Robert Moog in 1970.
+MinimoogThe Minimoog is an instrument that was invented by physicist Robert Moog in 1970.

-Moving coilA moving coil is the drive unit of a loudspeaker.
+Moving coilThe moving coil is the component of a driver that provides motion

 Noise-cancelling headphonesIn acoustics, noise cancellation is usually associated with headphones.
 Noise-cancelling headphones are designed to reduce external noise.
 They use passive and active technology.